 What are seeds and how do we best “start” them to ensure consistent germination rates?
 Why do they sprout when they do?

 Understanding the fundamentals of seeds and seed germination allows for designing optimal situations and practices for successful starts for your garden.

-He is the Growing Spaces® Growing Dome Gardener extraordinaire.
+Meet Roland.
+He is Growing Spaces® Growing Dome Gardener extraordinaire.
 Starting seeds, pulling trays out of trees, and packing our Growing Domes with mature plants all year round.
 Good work Roland.

 Pulling trays out of trees?
 You’ll see.
 Watch the video below.

 What exactly is a seed?

 Here Roland explains a seed is an embryonic plant enclosed in a protective covering, often with a small supply of nutrients to feed the plant in its initial stages of growth.

 The plant is alive inside the seed, but its growth is on hold and its metabolism is slowed to a crawl.